cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/proj/index.rst

 SIMPLE algorithm
 ~~~~~~~~~~~~~~~~

-Semi-Implicit Method for Pressure Linked Equations

-A second projection method has been proposed by [PS72]_ which consists in taking the pressure at previous time at step 1, and solve an increment of pressure at step 2.
+Semi-Implicit Method for Pressure Linked Equations (SIMPLE) is a second projection method proposed by [PS72]_.It consists in taking the pressure at previous time at step 1, and solve an increment of pressure at step 2.

 Step 1 : velocity prediction